eProsima/Fast-DDS-docs/docs/fastdds/property_policies/non_consolidated_qos.rst

 One common requirement is the differentiation between the maximum size of received and sent datagrams.
 This capability is especially important in scenarios where a system might need to handle large incoming data sizes but should restrict the size of the data it sends to prevent overwhelming network resources or complying with network traffic policies.
 The primary attribute for controlling datagram size is `maxMessageSize`, which sets the upper limit for both the size of datagrams that can be received and those that can be sent.
-For applications that need to restrict the size of outgoing datagrams without changing the size of incoming ones, it's possible to set the new property ``fastdds.max_message_size``.
+Property ``fastdds.max_message_size`` allows restricting the size of outgoing datagrams without changing the size of incoming ones.
 This property allows for the specific configuration of the maximum number of bytes for datagrams that are sent.
 By configuring this property to a value lower than the smallest `maxMessageSize` across all transports, applications can achieve a lower sending limit while maintaining the ability to receive larger datagrams.

 .. list-table::
    :header-rows: 1